VedavyasaRao/ModernCPP/README.md

 ### regular expressions
 Regular expressions are indispensable when looking for a specific information.
 When used in programming languages, it's highly versatile to filter out information or validating inputs without needing to write lots of code.
-Read more about it [here](https://modcpp11.blogspot.com/search/label/regular%20expression)
+More details can be found [here](https://modcpp11.blogspot.com/search/label/regular%20expression)
 ### smart pointer
 Internally C/C+++ runtime does not have garbage collector support therefore  dangling pointers, leaked resources causes instability in applications.
 Smartpointers are  used to get around this issue.
 A Smartpointer is basically a RAII (Resource Acquisition Is Initialization) object that wraps a pointer to an object or an array.
 When the smartpointer object is destroyed, the underlying memory of the pointer is released.
-Read more about it [here](https://modcpp11.blogspot.com/search/label/smart%20pointer)
+More details can be found [here](https://modcpp11.blogspot.com/search/label/smart%20pointer)
 ### type traits
 ype_traits were introduced in C++11, basically defines templates for compile-time constants that give information about the properties of their type arguments, or produce transformed types.
 The classes and templates in type_traits are used to support type inference, classification, and transformation at compile time.
-Read more about it [here](https://modcpp11.blogspot.com/search/label/type%20traits)
+More details can be found [here](https://modcpp11.blogspot.com/search/label/type%20traits)
 ## Algorithms

 ### Binary Search

 ### Heap